Homewood, California

 The bad

-• Lift ticket prices are too high for a resort of this type (2025).
-Regular prices are on par with much more accessible higher altitude resorts like Sierra at Tahoe and Sugar Bowl.
+- Lift ticket prices are WAY too high for a resort of this type (2026).
+Regular prices are even more expensive than much more accessible higher altitude resorts like Sierra at Tahoe and Sugar Bowl.
 Back before 2006 they sold cheap tickets at the window which was why it was a much more popular place back then.
+The 2026 weekend and holiday ticket price of $200-$249 is a deal-breaker.
+Plus there is a mandatory $10 add-on for parking.
+It’s worth noting that if you are flexible, mid-week advanced tickets are as low as $99 ($109 with parking).
+Lots of resorts are going to this type of pricing plan and it’s terrible for the average working family.
+If there were huge weekend crowds this would make sense, but I drove by on a Saturday after recent snowfall and the parking lot was predictably empty.

 The bottom line